haptava/heroku-example/README.md

 * Go to [Heroku Dashboard] [dashboard]
 * Go to your newly-deployed heroku-example application
-* Go to the “Resources” page and increase the number of worker dynos to 1 and the number of web dynos to 3.
+* Go to the “Resources” page and increase the number of worker dynos to 1 and the number of web dynos to 5.

 If you want to clone the repository, control the dynos with the [Heroku toolbelt][toolbelt] and view the dyno logs, follow the instructions on the "Deploy" page.

-When you are finished experimenting with your heroku-example app, make sure you roll back the worker and web dynos to 0 to avoid charges.
+When you are finished experimenting with your heroku-example app, make sure you decrease the number of worker and web dynos to 0 to avoid charges.

 ## Running the App